 A motorhome makes great holiday accommodation, but however large your unit, floor space will be limited inside.
 Get more free technical support and advice when you join the Club.

 The simplest way to increase your living space is to use a motorhome awning, which brings part of the pitch next to your unit under cover.
 In many cases, you can also leave the awning on site during the day while you drive off on your adventures.

-There are two basic types of awning on the market for motorhomes, the ‘drive-away’ porch awning and the canopy awning, though you’ll find many variations on these themes.
+There are three basic types of awning on the market for motorhomes, the traditional style that connects to your motorhome and has to be taken down if you leave site, the ‘drive-away’ porch awning and the canopy awning, though you’ll find many variations on these themes.

 Choosing an awning has much in common with selecting a tent.
 You’ll need to decide on the fabric you want, the type of poles available and whether you need a groundsheet.